Virajj28/Javascript-Core/README.md

 # Javascript-Core
-This repo is for JS hardcore fundamentals
+This repo is for JS hardcore fundamentals.
+In search of bigger in depth learnings headstart is done.